aaravjn/quantum-secure-email-client/README.md

   - `PASSWORD`: Your Mysql password.
   - `DATABASE`: Your database name for the quantsec application.

+* To use a prebuild server image, use this command `docker pull aaravjn/quantserver`

 ### Run the project
 The possible commands are the following: